sprintly/traceview-chef/README.md

 mysql
 -----

 **NOTE:** This recipe is currently not working.
 It is recommended you build the package manually and add it to your own apt repository.
-Downloads the MySQL client library patch from Tracelytics and builds a Debian package with the modified source.
+Downloads the MySQL client library patch from TraceView and builds a Debian package with the modified source.
 Installs the package after a successful build, but will not run again after the initial build.